 The detector is calibrated using QMC Instruments unique range of mesh filters to provide an appropriate level of signal within a known wavelength range.
 A blackbody source is used to provide a broad band signal, which is passed through a combination of filters.
 This provides a measured amount of incident power on the cryostat window.
 A lock-in amplifier and / or signal analyser are used to measure the detector output signal.
-The indium antimonide hot electron bolometer is calibrated at a standard signal wavelength of 1.1mm (275GHz).
+The germanium bolometer and indium antimonide hot electron bolometer is calibrated at a standard signal wavelength of 1.1mm (275GHz).
+A band-pass filter is used for this which has been used to calibrate all QMC Instruments detector systems and provides a useful cross-calibration.